 Livin’ la Vida Loca: Ricky Martin’s voice filled the airwaves in 1999, singing tales of a crazy life.
 His song, by far his most popular hit (at least in America), resonates with us now more than it ever did.
 We’re not hitting the club circuit; our party is a party of one.
-But that doesn’t mean things aren’t crazy: disco lights and whiskey sours have nothing on pandemic reality.
+But that doesn’t mean things aren’t crazy: disco lights and whiskey sours have nothing on

 Who Let the Dogs Out?: This fun little ditty by Baha Men was immensely popular at the turn of the century.
 Now, twenty years later, we have the answer to the question it asked.
 Who let the dogs out?
 Everyone….multiple times a day.
 In fact, walking our furry friends is where many of us find reprieve.
 The great outdoors are even greater than before.

 With or Without You: A romantic ballad by U2, the lyrics to “With or Without You” are especially poignant during a quarantine as spouses are forced to stay around each other.
 All.
 The.
 Time.
 Allthefreakingtime.
 While no evidence suggests that the virus was man-made, divorce lawyers aren’t complaining.
-If nature hadn’t engineered the pandemic, attorneys might have done it themselves.
+If nature hadn’t engineered the

 The Safety Dance: Engaging in anything that involves safety is particularly fitting right now, whether that means social distancing or dancing with a can of disinfectant.
 And Men Without Hats is a fine band name…..it’s much more responsible than Men Without Masks.